iwona-pekala/a11y-bug-fixes/html/accessibility tree/name.md

 # Name (accessibility)

 The accessible name is the name of a user interface element.
+Name is used by assistive technologies, like screen readers.

 ## Name computation rules